 (6) Where a club licence is held by a body which was not previously incorporated under the Associations Incorporation Act 1987, on a copy of a certificate of incorporation under that Act being lodged with the Director by the Secretary of the club with the consent of the trustee the licence shall be vested in the incorporated body and shall be varied accordingly.

 [Section 49 amended by No. 12 of 1998 s.
-32.]
+32; No. 73 of 2006 s.
+39.]

 50. Restaurant licences